 |LATEST UPDATE: New Stories...

 START HERE!
-Read some UNBELIEVABLE Camel Spider stories from Troops in Iraq and people around the World
+Read some UNBELIEVABLE Camel Spider stories from Troops and people around the World

 Click here to SEE an AMAZING CAMEL SPIDER BITE STORY!
 Warning!
 Pictures are graphic and not suitable for all.

 spider stories began to spread during the 1990-91 Gulf War.
 Now, with the continued presence of U.S. forces in theMiddle East, the stories are becoming legendary...
 Many of the stories on the internet are completely untrue.

 These creatures are (usually) not dangerous to humans.
 But, dangerous or not, these